Katikistan/Notes/OS and Data representation.md

 Fork will have the child print one time, the parent process will also print one time after the fork.

-Depending on whether the worker thread gets to run or not another print is made
+Depending on whether the worker thread gets to run or not another print is made **parent dosent kill child when it dies**
 We will therefore either print 3 or 4 times

 if the worker thread newer runs any code, 3 prints are made and none of them are "2"

-if the worker thread runs before the parent process (main thread) and the child: 3 of the 4 prints are "2"
+if the worker thread runs before the parent process (main thread) and the child: 3 of the 4 prints are "2",

 its possible for the "2" to be printed 0-3 times.